opensearch-project/project-website/_posts/2024-01-03-opensearch-performance-improvements.md

 * Other popular queries such as `search_after` saw an about 60x reduction in latency, attributed to the improvements made in the area involving optimally skipping segments during search (see [#7453](https://github.com/opensearch-project/OpenSearch/pull/7453)).
 The `search_after` queries can be used as the recommended alternative to scroll queries for a better search experience.

+* Implementation support for `match_only_text` field to optimize on storage and indexing/search latency for text queries is in progress (see [#11039](https://github.com/opensearch-project/OpenSearch/pull/11039)).

 ### Time series